MoonPoet/xaprb-src/content/blog/2007/11/19/maatkit-version-1297-released.md

 * Removed --chunkcol, --chunksize-exact, --index options.
 * --chunksize can be specified as a data size now.
 * Improved chunking algorithm handles more cases and uses fewer chunks.
-* Do not print --replcheck results for servers that are not slaves.
+* Do not print --replcheck results for servers that are not replicas.
 * Create only one DB connection for each host, not one per host/tbl/chunk.
 * Code assumed backtick quoting, broke on SQL_MODE=ANSI (bug #1813030).
 * There were many potential bugs with database and table name quoting.